splunk/public-o11y-docs/apm/profiling/using-the-flamegraph.rst

 Interpret the frame table
 ----------------------------------------------

 In the AlwaysOn Profiling table, :guilabel:`Count` shows how many times a line appeared in stack traces. :guilabel:`Self time` is the time spent executing the function, minus the time spent calling other functions.
 A high self time value might also indicate performance issues.
 Though, in some cases, it might mean the thread is idle and doesn't consume resources.
-The following image shows the flame graph with the frame table highlighted: of threads:
+The following image shows the flame graph with the frame table of threads highlighted:

 .. image:: /_images/apm/profiling/frame-table.png
    :alt: Information panel on a highlighted thread.